icons8/aitools-docs/docs/swapper.md

 **A:** We recommend waiting, but if you believe your images got lost in the queue, please contact our support.

 **Q:** Is there a limit for batch uploads? <br>
-**A:** There are no limits for batch uploads, but you should keep in mind that the more images you upload, the bigger the performance hit will be.
+**A:** There are no limits for batch uploads, but the more images you upload, the bigger the performance hit will be.
 For really large uploads, please consider getting an API subscription.

 **Q:** I bought a prepaid pack, but didn't receive my order. <br>
 **A:** If you didn't have an Icons8 account while buying the pack, the system will automatically create one with the billing email used during checkout and offer you to set up a password.
 If you missed that window, you will have to request a password change for the account.
 If you still need help with your order, please contact our support team.